 You can read more about the Excluded banking methods in the T&C section.

 Gambling laws vary depending on where in the world you are playing.
-Some places have taken a more protective stance to casino gambling and bonuses than others.
+Some places have taken a more protective stance on casino gambling and bonuses than others.
 And this is where forfeitable bonuses come in.

 A forfeitable bonus is held completely separate from your real money and it can be forfeited at any point.
 This means that you can withdraw your real money and winnings made with it at any point without having to worry about wagering.